 The future of big law is unclear…and perhaps that’s the understatement of the year for 2013.
 Recent articles heralding the demise of big law and discounting that prediction have surfaced, neither of which seem to be based on anything conclusive.
 Rather, a look at these diametric viewpoints reveals a conclusion that may be less phenomenal, but also exceptionally realistic.
-Some firms have imploded, more will likely follow suit, but ultimately big law is not going anywhere.
+Some firms have imploded and more likely will follow suit, but ultimately big law is not going anywhere.

-The answer may very well be that the mentality, which let to big law’s growth and survival is probably approaching pre-2008 levels once more.
-The legal industry has always been a lagging indicator of the economy at large, and now that the economy has begun to slowly stabilize and gow once more, the legal industry will follow suit.
-While this post-2008 economy not be able to sustain as many big law firms as it once did, predictions about the demise of big law altogether are almost certainly overblown.
+The answer may very well be that the mentality, which led to big law’s growth and survival is probably approaching pre-2008 levels once more.
+The legal industry has always been a lagging indicator of the economy at large, and now that the economy has begun to slowly stabilize and grow once more, the legal industry will follow suit.
+While this post-2008 economy is not able to sustain as many big law firms as it once did, predictions about the demise of big law altogether are almost certainly overblown.

 Karen Sadowski, President